francoismichel/ssh3-spec/draft-michel-ssh3.md

 ## Channel types

-This document defines three following channel types, the two first being also defined in {{SSH-CONNECT}}:
+This document defines the following channel types, the two first being also defined in {{SSH-CONNECT}}:

 - session